-What to eat and do at Amoy Street?
-That’s an easy question to answer if you follow our guide of the CBD hotspot for lunch, dinner and drinks.
+What to eat at Amoy Street?
+That’s an easy question to answer.
+Just follow our guide for the best restaurants and bars.

 Is your office located near Amoy Street?
 Boy, are we jealous!
 Whether it’s slurping pho or getting down and dirty with a classic cheeseburger, this quiet lane has plenty to offer foodies craving an afternoon bite or a post-work tipple.
-So the next time you get a little too overwhelmed by the crowds at Amoy Street Food Centre, take a stroll down the adjacent Amoy Street for a lunchtime expedition to remember.
+So the next time you get a little overwhelmed by the crowds at Amoy Street Food Centre, take a stroll down Amoy Street’s row of restaurants for a lunchtime expedition to remember.

 One bite and you’ll go absolutely loco for Chico Loco.
 This Mexican chicken joint serves up guilt-free comfort food where you’re encouraged to drop the cutlery, use your hands and get gloriously messy.
-Its menu encompasses a mix of breakfast items served until 3.30pm, as well as salads and sandwiches.
-But the highlight has to be its flavour-packed spit-roasted chicken and lamb, which are also great to order in sharing portions for larger groups.
-Oh, and it’s almost a sin if you don’t pair your dishes with a frozen Chico margarita.
+Its menu encompasses a mix of tacos, burgers, salads and sandwiches.
+But the highlight has to be its flavour-packed spit-roasted chicken and lamb, which are great to order in sharing portions for larger groups.
+Oh, and it’s almost a sin if you don’t pair your dishes with a frozen margarita.

 Chico Loco, 102 Amoy Street, Singapore 069922